open/close all folders

 - The Dragon Age series had a major art overhaul between Dragon Age: Origins—which was pretty standard fare Medieval Fantasy style—to Dragon Age II—whose visuals are highly stylized, particularly in regards to the depiction of elves and the Qunari.
 The series backpedaled on the stylization a bit with Dragon Age: Inquisition, which tries to find the middle ground between the first two games' styles—this overhaul was also partly a consequence of moving to a different Game Engine.

 - Jumper Three features stylized retraux graphics in contrast to MS Paintish graphics of previous installments or 16-bit style of Jumper Redux.

-- First, this trope occurs between Kirby Super Star and Kirbys Dreamland 3, the artstyle changed from one that resembled more or less an updated version of the older games' artstyle to a crayon-like look.
+- This trope occurs between Kirby Super Star and Kirbys Dreamland 3, where the artstyle changes from one that resembles more or less an updated version of the older games' artstyle for the former to a crayon-like look for the latter.

 - This then became averted with Kirby & the Amazing Mirror, which uses the same artstyle as with the Kirby's Adventure remake.

 - Then came Kirby: Canvas Curse, which went with a paint-like artstyle due to the fact that a paint sorcerer being is trying to turn Dreamland into a world of paint.
 The next game in the series, Kirby Squeak Squad, then reverted back to the artstyle of the Gameboy Advance games.